shubhm-77/ShubhamBookstore/README.txt

 Added new folder named Repository
 Added new folder named IRepository in Repository folder Added new IRepository interface file in it
-Modified it so it can be usedd on the Category vlass to do all the CRUD operations Methods to use CRUD: Get item from DB, List of Categories, Add objects, Remove objects
+Modified it so it can be usedd on the Category class to do all the CRUD operations Methods to use CRUD: Get item from DB, List of Categories, Add objects, Remove objects